 With a little planning and preparation, your students can be on their way to any place in the world, ready to travel into the content and objectives.

-Angie, a Nearpod PioNear, is an educational technology consultant, digital coach, presenter and trainer specializing in technology integration, mobile learning, BYOD, blended learning, and technology-rich lesson and curriculum design.
+Angie, a Nearpod Certified Trainer and PioNear, is an educational technology consultant, digital coach, presenter and trainer specializing in technology integration, mobile and blended learning, BYOD, and technology-rich lesson and curriculum design.
 She has over 25 years of experience as a classroom teacher, district technology integration specialist, and instructional coach.